Graduate Catalog

 Second Summer

 Candidates continue to co-teach with cooperating teachers through the end of the pre-K-12 school year.
 It is expected that student teachers close out the year with their cooperating teachers.
-Candidates are eligible to be recommended for a teaching license upon completion of all courses listed in the MAT Degree Requirements, above, plus one 2 semester hour content area course and of all other licensure program requirements, including all tests and performance assessments.
+Candidates are eligible to be recommended for a teaching license upon completion of select courses listed in the MAT Degree Requirements, above, including one 2 semester hour content area course for single content areas or two 2 semester hour content area courses for the dual content area.
+The following MAT courses are required for the degree but are not a licensure requirement: CORE 500 Graduate Convocation, LA 531 Writing and the Writing Process, and the remainder of the content area elective courses.
+Completion of all other licensure program requirements, including all tests and performance assessments are also required for licensure recommendation.

 A minimum of 6 semester hours and three courses in the student's designated content area.